-Despite the effects of a multidimensional crisis that included a 2012 coup d’etat, a separatist insurrection, and ongoing terrorist threats, Mali’s economy has sustained strong economic growth rates at above 5 percent per year since 2014 and similar performance is expected in 2018.
-The country, while facing significant development challenges, is open for business and sees importing high quality American products and partnerships with U.S. firms as an attractive new frontier.
+Despite the effects of a multidimensional crisis that included a 2012 coup d’etat, a separatist insurrection, and ongoing terrorist threats, Mali’s economy has sustained strong annual economic growth (near or exceeding 5%) since 2014 and similar performance is expected in 2019.
+While Mali still faces significant security and development challenges, the country is open for business and sees importing high quality American products and partnerships with U.S. firms as an attractive new frontier.
 Investors should proceed with caution, however, knowing that the potential for high profits comes with great risk.

-Opportunities for well-targeted, price-competitive U.S. exports to Mali's private sector may be found in agriculture, agro-industry, telecommunications, mineral exploitation, defense, power generation and distribution equipment, machinery, new and used clothing, computers, processed foods, vehicles, electronics, consumer goods, office equipment, and water resources.
+Opportunities for well-targeted, price-competitive U.S. exports to Mali’s private sector may be found in agriculture, agro-industry, telecommunications, mineral exploitation, defense, power generation and distribution equipment, machinery, new and used clothing, computers, processed foods, vehicles, electronics, consumer goods, office equipment, and water resources.
 Malian government contracts for donor-supported development projects offer additional opportunities.
-Such projects might require equipment and technical services for hydroelectric and solar power generation and distribution, irrigation, telecommunications, public health, and agricultural and agro-industrial development.
+Such projects could require equipment and technical services for hydroelectric and solar power generation and distribution, irrigation, telecommunications, public health, and agricultural and agro-industrial development.
 France has traditionally supplied Mali with many imported goods, but imports from other countries, particularly China, have gained market share.
 Malian entrepreneurs are eagerly looking to diversify from traditional business networks to new business partnerships with Europe and the United States.

-Brief synopsis of commercial environment: Mali’s economy depends on two major products – gold and cotton.
-These two goods represented 79 percent of Malian exports in 2017.
-After reaching an unprecedented record production of 66 tons in 2002, gold output declined during the following years due to exploitation difficulties.
+Mali’s economy depends on two major exports: gold and cotton.
+These two goods represented 79% of Malian exports in 2018.
+After reaching a record production of 66 tons in 2002, Mali’s gold output declined during the following years due to exploitation difficulties.
 Since then, annual production has averaged around 50 tons.
-However, as old mines have closed and news ones have come on line, Mali has seen a surge in exports reaching approximately 50 tons of gold in 2017.
-Current mapping suggests Mali has 800 tons of gold reserves.
+However, as old mines have closed and new ones have become operational, Mali has seen a surge in gold exports, with industrial gold production reaching approximately 61 tons in 2018.
 The Government of Mali has made mining sector diversification a development priority.
-Opportunities also exist in uranium, bauxite, phosphates, iron, and manganese.
+Opportunities also exist in uranium, bauxite, phosphates, iron, lithium, and manganese.